TEAM-HL/T3A2-A/Readme.md

 ## Hugh & Luke

 ### Purpose
-*Courts* is a simple to use booking application designed for a local tennis court business.
-It was developed to replace their previous system involving phone bookings and cash envelopes.
+***Courts*** is a simple to use booking application designed for a local tennis court business.
+It was developed to replace their previous system that relied on phone bookings and cash envelopes.

 ### Client Requirements
 - Simple, easy to use court booking system with online payment functionality

-- Function for admin to communicate events to members
+- Ability for Coaches to advertise lessons on a member noticeboard
+- Admin functions to:
+  - post events on a member noticeboard
+  - create, edit and delete any bookings

 ### Functionality / Features
 There are three user types: Player, Coach and Admin.

 ### Target audience

 The target audience are the players and coaches that use the tennis court as well as the admin staff who run the court.

 ### Tech stack (explain what each part of the tech stack is doing)